kraif999/ATS/README.md

 - A parent class, **DataFetcher**, has methods to retrieve data from Yahoo (using overlapping daily data).
 - The **TSA** class analyzes data from various perspectives to understand different characteristics.
 - A parent class for all strategies, **Strategy**, includes a generic signal generation method (overridden by specific strategies) and estimates the trading profile for both in-sample and out-of-sample data.
-It can also split in-sample data further to evaluate the performance under different market regimes.
+It can also split in-sample or out-of-sample data further to evaluate the performance under different market regimes.
 - Child classes of the **Strategy** class represent different trading strategies, based on:
   - Technical Indicators (trend-following, mean-reverting, breakouts, etc.)
   - Statistical approaches (GARCH, ARIMA)